Dove of Peace graphic

 sounds and actions may

-Sources are mainly TFT (course, books, audio, video; SSA = Secrets for Staying Alive When Rules Don't Apply).
+Sources are mainly TFT (course, books, audio, video; SSA = Secrets for Staying Alive When Rules Don't Apply; WVITA = When Violence Is the Answer).
 Also elsewhere including Geoff Thompson (Dead or Alive: The Choice is Yours) and my own thoughts which may not accurately reflect the understanding of TFT.